 General Examinations: Students may earn four units of ungraded, elective credit applicable to the Associate in Arts degree for each General Examination completed successfully.
 Minimum scores required for successful completion are:

-Humanities 489 Mathematics 497 Natural Science 489 Social Science 488 on the CLEP computer based exam.
+Humanities 489 Mathematics 497 Natural Science 489 Social Science 488

 No Credit is given for the CLEP General Examination in English.